Jay4869/Data-Science/Books & Notes/Notes/Deep Learning Concepts.md

 * The number of hidden neurons should be less than twice the size of the input layer.

 ### Pooling
-A pooling function replaces the output of the layer with a summary local statistic.
+A down-sampling operation that summaries the local statistic and reduces the dimensionality of the feature map.
 Pooling can make the representation become invariant to small local translations of the input.
 1. Allow flexibility in the location of certain features
 2. Union similiar features together
 3. Reduce the output image size